rakshit-ayachit/Artificial-Intelligence-Lab/README.md

 - Setup and configuration of Raspberry Pi for collecting real-time environmental data using temperature and gas sensors.
 - Pretraining a DL-based model for object detection and deploying it on Raspberry Pi for real-time object detection using TensorFlow Lite.

+**Note:** The repository is fully complete and updated until Week-10.
+Week-11 is currently under progress.

 For detailed implementation and documentation, please refer to the respective directories and files within this repository.

 **Author:** Rakshit Ayachit